Who Is The Patron Saint Of Cats? Notes On St. Gertrude

-Cats are majestic and gorgeous creatures, which we have been domesticating from time immemorial.
-The Ancient Egyptians used to consider them as sacred for a number of reasons.
-One of which, of course, was their outstanding hunting skillset.
+Cats are majestic creatures which we have been domesticating from time immemorial.
+The Ancient Egyptians used to consider them as sacred for a number of reasons such as their outstanding hunting skills.

 Nowadays kitties of all breeds and ages are among the most popular choices for domestic pets in every country across the globe.
-Whether they’re notoriously large Maine Coons, elegant Oriental Shorthairs or unconventional Pixie Bobs, we as pet parents love to worship and spoil them on daily basis.
+Whether they’re notoriously large Maine Coons, elegant Oriental Shorthairs, or unconventional Pixie Bobs, parents love to spoil them on daily basis.

-Not only do they bring us joy when they want to snuggle, but they also keep our homes well-protected from invaders like mice, spiders, bugs and other troublesome creatures.
+Not only do they bring us joy when they want to snuggle, but they also keep our homes well-protected from invaders like mice, spiders, and other bugs.
 In fact, we can easily claim that cats are the patron saints of our homes.

 Unfortunately, felines aren’t invincible.
 They are vulnerable to a number of unpleasant diseases.
 They can face a variety of health problems – from something as common as fleas to nasty life-threatening illnesses.
 And it’s our job as pet parents to watch over them and keep them safe.